 The building is one of one of only a few residentially commissioned asymmetrical villa-style houses designed by Richard Upjohn, the British-born American architect associated with the Gothic Revival movement in the United States in the 1880s.
 Upjohn, a founding member of the American Institute of Architects (AIA), also designed Trinity Church and the Church of the Ascension in New York City.
 Locally, he designed the Christ Church Rectory and the Trippe-Beale House in Easton and the Dorchester County Courthouse in Cambridge.

+The house boasts an open floor plan, designed for entertaining and comfortable country living on the Tred Avon River.
 The chandelier came from Paris and the fireplace was found in Italy.
 The natural stone facade of Port Deposit granite provided a backdrop for manicured gardens and grounds.
 Porches served as mediating spaces between the world of nature outside and the domestic comforts enjoyed within the house.

 In the 1960’s the estate was severely damaged by fire.
 The wings of the house still display the building’s elaborate detail, but the original mansard roof and elegant front porch were replaced by less distinctive examples.